devraza/dianciemacs/README.md

 - Simple (decreasing the vast learning curve of Emacs as much as possible)

 #### Development
-DianciEmacs is in it's very first stages of development.
-As of the time of writing, it doesn't differ much to vanilla Emacs.
+DianciEmacs is in an early-ish version of development.
+More is to come, but as of the time of writing, it comes with a few improvements to Emacs.
 I'll be constantly updating this README accordingly with the development progress.